zeljkoobrenovic/grounded-architecture/_scripts/cheat-sheet.md

 > * To better understand any idea or solution, it is crucial to understand the context in which this idea developed.
 > * The Grounded Architecture approach has evolved in the context of global, loosely coupled organizations that are diverse, with nonlinear growth dynamics, and under transformation pressures.

-### Evolution of Architecture: Embracing Adaptability, Scalability, and Data-Driven Decisions
+### Embracing Adaptability, Scalability, and Data
 > * I identified the following needs that an architecture function should support: Executing At Scale, Adaptivity, Improving the Quality of Decision-Making with Data, and Maximizing Organizational Alignment & Learning.

-## Grounded Architecture
+## Grounded Architecture Framework

 ### Data Foundation
 > * The architecture Data Foundation serves as a medium to create a complete, up-to-date picture of critical elements of the technology landscapes of big organizations.